Narvik-app/backend/docs/DEPENDABOT.md

 2. Verify the `dependabot.yml` syntax is correct
 3. Ensure the repository has Dependabot enabled in Settings

-### Auto-merge is not working
+### PRs are not being assigned

-1. Verify the branch protection rules allow auto-merge
+1. Verify the assignee username in `dependabot.yml` is correct
-2. Check that all required CI checks are passing
+2. Check that the assignee has push access to the repository
-3. Ensure the `GITHUB_TOKEN` has sufficient permissions
+3. Ensure GitHub usernames match exactly (case-sensitive)

 ### Too many PRs being created

 Adjust the `open-pull-requests-limit` values in `dependabot.yml` or add more dependencies to the `ignore` list.

+### Manual merge conflicts

+1. Update your local branch with the latest main
+2. Resolve any conflicts
+3. Re-run tests to ensure everything still works
+4. Push the resolved changes

+## Re-enabling Auto-Merge (If Needed)

+To re-enable auto-merge functionality in the future:

+1. Edit `.github/workflows/dependabot.yml`
+2. Restore the auto-approve and auto-merge steps
+3. Update permissions to include `contents: write` and `pull-requests: write`
+4. Test the configuration with a small subset of dependencies

+**Note:** Only re-enable auto-merge after thorough testing and when confident in the stability of the update process.

 ## Disabling Dependabot